Proof of identity

 An agent of the Australian Postal Corporation who is in charge of an office supplying postal services to the public.

-A permanent employee of the Australian Postal Corporation with 2 or more years of continuous service who is employed in an office supplying postal services to the public.
+A permanent employee of the Australian Postal Corporation with five or more years of continuous service who is employed in an office supplying postal services to the public.

 A migration agent registered under Division 3 of Part 3 of the Migration Act 1958.